drwuHUST/TLBCI/README.md

 Run main_Preprocess.m to preprocess the raw EEG data downloaded from BCI Competition IV.

 Run main_MI_offline_crossSubject.m and main_MI_online_crossSubject.m to obtain the results in the paper.

+Note: svmtrain in wAR.m uses the weighted libsvm at https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#weights_for_data_instances, instead of the traditional (unweighted) svm.
+Please make sure weighted libsvm is compiled and installed correctly (the .mex files are in the Matlab path) before running the Matlab code.